ingridstevens/lawyer/README.md

-# German Residency Law Assistant
+# Not a Lawyer: German Residency Law Assistant

+!(img/german-law.jpeg)

 Welcome to the German Residency Law Assistant project!
 This tool helps bridge the information gap between the German legal system and the general public, offering assistance with residency-related queries.